CMU-IDS-2021/assignment-2-tayo-mike/writeup.md

 2. We set out to investigate the female life expectancy in all states
 3. We set out to investigate the life expectancy as a time series between 2001 and 2014 across all states in the United States

-The question for this work was on how income level effects life expectancy in Americans.
+In other words, the question for this work was on how income level affects life expectancy of Americans.

 ## Design